cepdnaclk/e19-co544-Bitcoin-Cost-Forecast-System/README.md

 </ul>

 <h1>Contributing</h1>
 <p>We welcome contributions to BitPredictor!
-If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.</p>
+If you have any ideas, suggestions, or improvements, feel free to educate us</p>

 <h1>Members</h1>
 <ul>